threefoldfoundation/info_cloud/src/evdc/evdc_backup_restore.md

 # eVDC Backup and Restore

-Each eVDC is backed up at regular intervals (for now daily).
+Each eVDC is backed up at regular intervals.
 Next to these regular backups, also manual back-ups can be made.
 Back-ups are available for 1 month, after which it will be deleted automatically.

 ![](img/evdc_backup_restore.png)